mcneilsimon/Movie-IMDB-Database-Search/README.md

 # Movie-IMDB-Database-Search
 The following assignment shows the use of jQuery Mobile, JavaScript and AJAX.
-We had to create our own API key in the IMDB database.
+We had to sign up to get our own API key in the IMDB database.
 This assignment provided a significant amount of challenges, but overall I prooud with the end result.

 Some challenges included